TrinidadMartiG/Traffic-light-reactjs/README.md

-# Hello World with React boilerplate
+# Traffic Light!

 ```
 This little app was made using react to build a traffic ligth that change color on click!
-The purpose of this exercise is to practice using react hooks
+The purpose of this exercise is to practice using react hooks :)

 ```